SarahGrozav1/NewYork-Fashion/README.md

 ## Introduction

-This project was created in order for small businesses to easily keep track of their clothes in store, in warehouse and how many have been selled.
+This project was created in order for small businesses to easily keep track of their clothes in store, in warehouse and how many have been sold.

 ### Site Goals